-On January 1, 2019, the Company issued a seven-year warrant to a service provider to purchase 20,533 shares of the Company's common stock with an exercise price of \$4.79 per share.
-The warrants vested immediately.
-The Company receives legal services, as needed, during 2019 under an unwritten agreement with the service provider.
+In connection with the GRA Notes, during January 2017, the Company issued to the GRA a warrant to purchase up to 25,000 shares of the Company's stock.
+The warrant is exercisable at any time prior to January 2027 at an exercise price of \$2.02 per share.
+This warrant was issued in consideration of a 2016 suspension of certain monthly payments of principal and interest under the GRA Notes.
+Interest continued to accrue on the unpaid balance during this period at the stated rate of five percent.
 The warrants are classified within stockholders' equity at their fair value and were treated as a standalone instrument.
-The fair value of the warrant was determined to be \$82,141 utilizing the Black-Scholes-Merton option-pricing model at the time of issuance.
+The fair value of the warrant was determined to be \$46,118 utilizing the Black-Scholes Merton option-pricing model at the time of issuance.